Executive Spotlight: Larry Silverstein, Silverstein Properties

 Commercial Property Executive will be honoring legendary New York developer Larry Silverstein with a Lifetime Achievement Award, as part of our annual Executives of the Year awards in December.
 In advance of this honor, we spoke to Silverstein about his life’s work, including his latest billion-dollar foray into construction lending, the rebuilding and nearing completion of the World Trade Center in 2022 and his first book, which will go behind the scenes on one of the most important public-private ventures in U.S. history.

-Larry Silverstein: The only thing left is to complete the construction of the performing arts center, which if you look out our windows by our side, you’d see the lower steel for the super structure that is now rising.
+Larry Silverstein: The only thing left is to complete the construction of the performing arts center.
+If you look out our windows, you see the lower steel for the super structure that is now rising.
 The completion of the Ronald O. Perelman Performing Arts Center at the World Trade Center is expected to be complete either at the end of 2021 or the beginning of ‘22.
-It will house a 500-seat theater, a 400-seat theater, and a 300-seat theater.
+It will house a 500-seat theater, a 400-seat theater and a 300-seat theater.
 It can be utilized as three separate venues or one single venue of 1,200 seats.
 It will also provide for corporate use, so it will be an exciting addition to the World Trade Center rebuild and something that did not exist prior to 9/11.
 But like just about everything else down here, it’s a metamorphosis.
-It’s just about complete and when the last tower goes up—Tower Two, the rebuild of the World Trade Center will be completely behind us.
+It’s just about complete, and when the last tower goes up—Tower Two—the rebuild of the World Trade Center will be completely behind us.

 I suppose Tower Two is a major transaction.
 Its cost will be in excess of $4 billion, so it’s consequential—as consequential as anything built at this site.
 The performing arts center, about $400 million, pales by comparison in terms of size.
 One is $400 million and the other is $4 billion.
 It’s an interesting composite when you put the two of them together.
 But that’s really what remains to be done at the Trade Center.
 Once that’s finished, our job is complete.
 Then we’ll have to find something else to do with our time.